-Women—young, old, single, married, and widowed—are fueling an explosive growth in the travel industry.
+Women Travel Statistics show that women—young, old, single, married, and widowed—are fueling an explosive growth in the travel industry.
 More women are traveling, for business and for pleasure, and they’re calling the shots.
 Just look around in a restaurant, how many tables are occupied by groups of women?

 Of those who currently take nature, adventure or cultural trips, 75% are women.